Monday, December 16, 2019 at 7:30 pm

 May 2018 saw Nicholson debut in her first operatic role: Dorabella in a semi-staged production of Mozart’s Cosi fan tutte.
 The production was by the newly developed Toronto Lyric Opera Centre, an opera company created by young artists for young artists to showcase the vocal and instrumental talent at the University of Toronto Faculty of Music.
 Nicholson began her classical voice studies with Katherine van Kampen in 2012, and she has been studying at the University of Toronto since 2016.
 She is currently in the fourth year of her Bachelor of Music in Voice Performance, studying with Daniel Taylor and being coached by various individuals, including Karen Cargill, Daniel Lichti, Wallis Giunta, Karina Gauvin, Lynne Dawson, Krisztina Szabó, Isaiah Bell, and Charles Daniels.
 This year, she has the privilege of also studying with Jean MacPhail.
 In November 2017, she earned her ARCT Performer’s Diploma in Voice from the Royal Conservatory, receiving First Class Honours with Distinction.
 In 2018, she was accepted into the Opera Undergraduate Program at U of T, and played Willie Maurrant in U of T Opera’s 2018 production of Kurt Weill’s Street Scene.
 In March 2019, Nicholson was a winner at the AADGT International Young Musicians Festival and Competition in New York City, making her debut at Carnegie Hall in that festival’s Winners’ Recital at Weill Hall.

-David Walsh, a native of Toronto, is currently going into his fourth year of a Bachelor of Music in Performance at the University of Toronto, Faculty of Music.
+David Walsh, a native of Toronto, is going into his fourth year of a Bachelor of Music in Performance at the University of Toronto, Faculty of Music.
+He currently studies with Peter Barnes.
 He started classical vocal training in his last year of high school, began his studies in Music Education at the University of Toronto, and then auditioned successfully for Voice Performance programme two years later to follow his true passion.

 Recently, Walsh has participated in a wide range of vocal performances.
 A highlight at the beginning of this year was his invitation to perform as part of the chorus for Opera Atelier’s production of Idomeneo.
 He was asked back to the Opera Atelier Chorus for the 2019/2020 season and has just finished singing in its autumn production of Don Giovanni.
 He will also be playing the supporting role of Don Curzio in Mozart’s Le nozze di Figaro in the University of Toronto’s upcoming production.
 In the spring of 2018, Walsh was invited to perform with the Against the Grain Theatre as a chorus soloist for the opera Orphée et Eurydice.
 In May 2017, he was an opera chorus member in the critically acclaimed Oksana G, a new Canadian opera premiered by Tapestry Opera, where he had the honour of working with many esteemed artists.
 He is part of the Cor Unum Ensemble, an ensemble run by young adults from across Toronto.